Deregulation: Brazil

-After Dilma's impeachment, Michel Temer introduced a labor reform, besides allowing up to 100% of foreign capital on Brazilian air companies and giving more protection to state-owned enterprises from political pressure.
+After Dilma Rousseff's impeachment, Michel Temer introduced a labor reform, besides allowing up to 100% of foreign capital on Brazilian air companies and giving more protection to state-owned enterprises from political pressure.

 Bolsonaro administration also promoted deregulations (even the expression "Bolsonomics" was created), such as Economic Freedom Law, Natural Gas Law, Basic Sanitation Legal Framework, besides allowing the direct sale of ethanol by fuel stations and opening rail transport industry to private investment. and deregulating the use of foreign currency.

 Canada

-Natural gas is deregulated in most of the country, with the exception of some Atlantic provinces and some pockets like Vancouver Island and Medicine Hat.
+Natural gas is deregulated in most of the country, except for some Atlantic provinces and some pockets like Vancouver Island and Medicine Hat.
 Most of this deregulation happened in the mid-1980s.
 Comparison shopping websites operate in some of these jurisdictions, particularly Ontario, Alberta and British Columbia.
 The other provinces are small markets and have not attracted suppliers.
 Customers have the choice of purchasing from a local distribution company (LDC) or a deregulated supplier.
 In most provinces the LDC is not allowed to offer a term contract, just a variable price based on the spot market.
 LDC prices are changed either monthly or quarterly.

 Ontario began deregulation of electricity supply in 2002, but pulled back temporarily due to voter and consumer backlash at the resulting price volatility.
 The government is still searching for a stable working regulatory framework.

-The current status is a partially regulated structure in which consumers have received a capped price for a portion of the publicly owned generation.
+The current status is a partially regulated structure in which consumers have received a capped price for a portion of the p19941ublicly owned generation.
 The remainder has been at market price and there are numerous competing energy contract providers.
 However, Ontario is installing Smart Meters in all homes and small businesses and is changing the pricing structure to Time of Use pricing.
 All small volume consumers were scheduled to shift to the new rate structure by the end of 2012.

 Alberta has deregulated its electricity provision.
-Customers are free to choose which company they sign up with, but there are few companies to choose from and the consumer price of electricity has increased substantially as it has in all other Canadian provinces..
+Customers are free to choose which company they sign up with, but there are few companies to choose from and the consumer price of electricity has increased substantially as it has in all other Canadian provinces.
 Consumers may choose to remain with the public utility at the Regulated Rate Option.

+India

+Post-colonial India followed Fabian Socialism and pursued an economy based on state-led planning and public sector expansion.
+As the country faced an economic crisis in 1991, several sectors were deregulated and industrial licensing was removed for non-strategic industries, and India became open to foreign investments.
+However, the economic liberalization in India happened only in the capital markets; land and labour market remain significantly constrained with licensing and reporting requirements.